flingyp/lint-config/README.md

 # @flypeng/lint-config

 - Single quotes and no semi
-- Auto fix for formatting (aimed to be used standalone without Prettier)
+- Auto fix for formatting, aimed to be used standalone without Prettier
-- Reasonable defaults, best practices, only one-line of config
+- Reasonable defaults config, best practices
-- Based on **Airbnb base**
+- Based on Airbnb base
-- **Style principle**: Minimal for reading, stable for diff
+- Minimal for reading, stable for diff, standardize code format

 ## Usage